Unidata/tds/docs/src/public/adminguide/pages/installation_upgrade/securing/TomcatPermissions.md

 toc: true
 permalink: tomcat_permissions.html
 ---
-This section demonstrates how to restrict the permissions of Tomcat Servlet Container.

-## Rationale
+## Do Not Run Tomcat As The Super User

 The JVM doesn't fork at all, nor does it support `setuid()` calls.
 The JVM, and therefore Tomcat, is _one_ process.
 The JVM is a virtual machine with many threads under the same process.

-* Because of OS constraints, all threads in the same JVM process must run under the same user id.
+Because of OS constraints, all threads in the same JVM process must run under the same user id.
 No thread may run as the `root` user unless they are **all** are run as the `root` user.
 Hence, any programs run in Tomcat (TDS, manager application, other JSPs and servlets) will run as the `root` user.

-* If you _choose_ to run the Tomcat process as the `root` user and an attacker manages to exploit a weakness in Tomcat or something running in `${tomcat_home}/webapps/` to run arbitrary commands, those commands will be run as the **superuser**!
+If you _choose_ to run the Tomcat process as the `root` user, and an attacker manages to exploit a weakness in Tomcat or something running in `${tomcat_home}/webapps/` to run arbitrary commands, those commands will be run as the **superuser**!

-{%include warning.html content="
-We strongly discourage running Tomcat as the `root` user and recommend creating an unprivileged, dedicated user and group for running the Tomcat process.
+We **strongly discourage running Tomcat as the `root` user** and recommend creating an unprivileged, dedicated user and group for running the Tomcat process.

-" %}
+{%include info.html content="
+See [Tomcat as root and security issues](https://marc.info/?t=104516038700003&r=1&w=2){:target='_blank'} for a lengthy thread in the tomcat-users mailing list archives dedicated to the perils of running Tomcat as the root user.
+"%}

 ## Create A Dedicated User/Group For Running Tomcat